Norwalk Domestic Violence Penalties

 - Reckless endangerment in the second degree – Class B misdemeanor

 The Connecticut criminal statutes are complex and lengthy, so the listing above is a starting guideline.
-For more detailed information, it is probably best to speak with an attorney with experience with Norwalk domestic violence penalties who understands how the courts have applied various laws to different sets of circumstances.
+For more detailed information, it is best to speak with an attorney with experience with Norwalk domestic violence penalties who understands how the courts have applied various laws to different sets of circumstances.
+Call Mark Sherman Law today to learn more.